-Novel Coronavirus SARS-CoV-2 emerged from Wuhan, China before rapidly spreading globally, affecting millions of people worldwide.
-On March 11, 2020, the World Health Organization (WHO) characterized the infection caused by SARS-CoV-2 as a pandemic.
-This health crisis has posed an unprecedented challenge for medical education.
+Novel Coronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), emerged from Wuhan, China before rapidly spreading globally, affecting millions of people worldwide.
+On March 11, 2020, the World Health Organization (WHO) characterized the infection caused by SARS-CoV-2 as a pandemic.1 This health crisis has posed an unprecedented challenge for medical education.
 As social distancing measures were universally implemented to curtail virus transmission, medical training during these times was inevitably disrupted, especially in clinical settings.
-The clinical exposure of medical students was hindered, and clinical attachments were abandoned in many medical schools around the globe.
-Possible from Wuhan, China before rapidly spreading globally, affecting millions of people worldwide.
+The clinical exposure of medical students was hindered, and clinical attachments were abandoned in many medical schools around the globe.2-5